julianmontoyab/julianmontoyab/README.md

 -  Hi, I’m Julian Montoya and I am studying Computer Engineering @ Florida State University
 -  Expected to graduate by Spring 2025
--  I’m currently learning about embedded systems and object-oriented programming
+-  I’m currently learning about and have a strong interest in embedded systems and object-oriented programming
 -  I'm looking for internship opportunities for Summer 2024
 -  Email me anytime {jm19w@fsu.edu}